kovidgoyal/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can export all calibre data (books, settings and plugins) and
 then import it on another computer.
-First let use see how to export the data:
+First let's see how to export the data:

   * Right click the calibre icon in the main calibre toolbar and select
     :guilabel:`Export/Import all calibre data`.
 Then click the button labelled